 Kathleen Moodie, Exhibitions Director, Museum of Art and History, Santa Cruz,2003

-Located to the side and behind a flourishing year-round garden, Hogan’s studio is just steps from Branciforte Creek, which feeds directly into the subject of her most recent investigation--the San Lorenzo River.
-With its small capacity and prodigious content, the artist’s studio is a surprise.
+"Years and years spent observing the sides of rivers, creeks and rivuletssketching innumerable inlets and mossy poolshave enriched the eye, mind, and spirit of the artist Terry Hogan.
+These experiences over many decades are clearly reflected in her shimmering paintings of water imagery.
+Located to the side and behind a flourishing year-round garden, Hogans studio is just steps from Branciforte Creek, which feeds directly into the subject of her most recent investigation--the San Lorenzo River.
+With its small capacity and prodigious content, the artists studio is a surprise.
 The workspace is awash in unframed pastels and stretched canvas--a kaleidoscope of lushly rendered river views.
-Each painting has been beautifully coaxed from its beginnings as unadorned, blank support to join a collection of oils, and pastels that rivals a jeweler’s window.
-The San Lorenzo series is filled with the emerald greens, topaz yellows, and ruby reds found along the riverbanks but revealed only to an artist whose commitment is as deep a s Hogan’s.
+Each painting has been beautifully coaxed from its beginnings as unadorned, blank support to join a collection of oils, and pastels that rivals a jewelers window.
+The San Lorenzo series is filled with the emerald greens, topaz yellows, and ruby reds found along the riverbanks but revealed only to an artist whose commitment is as deep a s Hogans.
 She unearths brilliant hues where others find only subdued tonalities, uncovers secondary and tertiary colors where other see only a limited palette.
+For over a year, Hogan walked all the negotiable paths, trails, and walkways along the river searching for motifs to portray in pastel and then to enlarge and translate into oils.
+She recorded through all the seasons, the water, sky, foliage, cityscape, hidden curves, sandbars, and islands of the ever changing waterway.
+The result is Terry Hogans sparkling homage to the San Lorenzo--an artists way of keeping the faith with the river that so inspired this exalting and memorable body of work."

 Kathleen Moodie, Exhibitions Director, Museum of Art and History, Santa Cruz,2003